Speaking part: variant 8 - Langart

 Study the advertisement.

-You are considering buying a bike and now you’d like to get more information.
+You are considering going to this exhibition and now you’d like to get more information.
 In 1.5 minutes you are to ask four direct questions to find out about the following:

 You have 20 seconds to ask each question.